namra19/testautomation-web/README.md

 # testautomation-web

-This repository contains automated tests for a JavaScript Single Page Application (SPA).
+This repository contains automated tests for a JavaScript Single Page Application (SPA)

 ## Framework Description
 This is a robust **Playwright + TypeScript** test automation framework for end-to-end testing of web applications.
+The JavaScript Single Page Application (SPA) under test is included in this repository, so there is no need to set up the app separately.
 It follows modern automation best practices, ensuring reliability, maintainability, and scalability.

+You can run the tests directly on the included application without setting up a separate server.

 ## Getting Started